 Finding affiliate marketing images can be risky and time-consuming – bloggers have the same issues.
 Images and other graphics play a critical role in your content marketing strategy.
 Visitors are skimming your content and graphics provide a way to present data in a visually appealing manner.
 They inform readers, reduce bounce rates, eliminate walls of text and even provide SEO opportunities.
 Unfortunately creating quality graphics can be time-consuming and expensive.
 Amazon affiliates and others also need to be careful to not use images improperly or risk being deauthorized from the affiliate program.
-Fortunately, there are many free or low-cost resources to help you.
+Fortunately, there are many free sources for stock photos to help you.

 Original artwork of all kinds is subject to complex copyright laws.
 The best course is to either create your own graphics, use one of the free graphics libraries below, or properly license them.
 Some images are free to use, some request attribution and some sites have both free and premium files.
 Just check, it is easy to confirm the license type from these sites

 Images that vendors put on Amazon’s website are restricted.
 As an affiliate, you can not copy and paste them to your blog or review site.
 In addition to the risks discussed above, this is one of the more common reasons to get deauthorized by Amazon.
 You can use them if you use the Product Advertising API to embed them into your posts as products like Prosociate do.
 You can also use Stripe at Amazon.com.
 Just log into your Associate account and start browsing at Amazon.
 You will see the Stripe banner in the top left-hand side.
 There you can download the Amazon images and product descriptions.

 Free Sources of Vector Graphics and Stock Photos